The sinuses are air pockets located inside the bones in the

 Elsewhere in this website, there is a more extended discussion of sinus surgery.
 We would suggest that you may wish to look at those sections as well.

 As we stated earlier, just because you have surgery, it doesn't mean that you won't get sinusitis any more.
+It also doesn't mean that polyps won't come back.
 Surgery is not meant to cure the disease.
 Once the sinuses have been opened up by surgery, it is possible to wash out the sinuses if necessary, and as a result, sometimes oral antibiotics don't have to be used.
-It is often possible to do an endoscopy and find out exactly where the cause of the problem is, since it is possible to examine the inside of the sinuses once surgery has been done.
+After surgery, it is easier to perform an endoscopy and find out exactly where the cause of the problem is, since it is possible to more easily examine the inside of the sinuses once surgery has been done.
 Cultures can be done, just as they can be done prior to having surgery, so that antibiotics can be selected based on the findings from the culture.

 Elsewhere on this website, there is a section on treatment of sinusitis after surgery.